Pointwise Maximal Leakage: Definition, interpretations and properties

-\begin{example}[Multiple guesses (the $k$-tries gain function in~\cite{alvim2012measuring})] Consider a side-channel setting in which $X$ is a random variable representing a password and $Y$ is a random variable denoting some information leaking about the password, for example, through the inter-keystroke delays.
+\begin{example}[Multiple guesses (the $k$-tries gain function in~\cite{alvim2012measuring})] Consider a side-channel setting in which $X$ represents a password and $Y$ represents some information leaking about the password, for example, through the inter-keystroke delays.
 Suppose an adversary is allowed $k \geq 1$ attempts at guessing the password correctly before getting cut off from the system.
 Let $\mathcal X$ be the set of all possible passwords and let $\hat{\mathcal{X}}= \{\hat{x} \subset \mathcal{X} \colon \abs{\hat{x}} \leq k\}$ denote the collection of subsets of $\mathcal X$ containing $k$ or less passwords.
-Then, we can model the adversary's gain through the function $g(x,\hat{x}) = \mathds{1}[x \in \hat{x}]$, where $\hat{x}$ denotes the set of $k$ or less attempts the adversary makes at guessing the true password $x$. \end{example}
+Then, we can model the adversary's gain through the function $g(x,\hat{x}) = \mathds{1}[x \in \hat{x}]$, where $\hat{x}$ denotes the set of $k$ or fewer attempts that the adversary makes at guessing the correct password $x$. \end{example}

 \begin{example}[Metric spaces~\cite{alvim2012measuring}] Suppose $(\mathcal{X},\rho)$ is a metric space, where $\mathcal X$ is a finite set, and $\rho$ is a metric on $\mathcal X$.
 Suppose the goal of the adversary is to construct a guess $\hat{x}$ of $x$ that minimizes $\rho(x,\hat{x})$.
 This scenario can be modeled by taking $\hat{\mathcal{X}} = \mathcal{X}$ and some non-negative gain function that is decreasing in $\rho(x,\hat x)$, for example, $g(x,\hat{x}) = \exp(-\rho(x,\hat{x}))$.
 Many problems can be modeled as metric spaces.
 A simple example is in geo-location applications where the goal of an adversary may be to locate a user as accurately as possible based on partial or noisy measurements. \end{example}